 About the teacher:

-Juliet (Rajdev Indra Kaur) is a certified instructor of Kundalini Yoga, and is a member of the Kundalini Yoga Teacher’s Association (KYTA).
-She carried out her Level 1 training, and further Level 2 modules, with the Amrit Nam Sarovar School in the French Alps.
+Juliet (spiritual name – Rajdev Indra Kaur) is a certified instructor of Kundalini Yoga, and is a member of the Kundalini Yoga Teacher’s Association (KYTA).
+She carried out her Level 1 and Level 2 training with the Amrit Nam Sarovar School in the French Alps.

 The process of growth through Kundalini Yoga is a natural unfolding of your own nature.
 The blocks to that growth are your attachments to the familiarity of the past, and your fear of the expanded Self.
 As you practice Kundalini Yoga you will grow.
 Like a snake you will need to shed old skins to be more of who you are.